wiseman-timelord/aiDEr-Local/README.md

 ## REQUIREMENTS:
 - Windows v7-v11?? - version 10 is the, programming and testing, platform, and thats non-WSL.
 - Python v3.9-3.12 - USes whatever Python version is specified by the user in `Install-Setup.Bat`
-- Aider v0.54.0 - Launch commands/arguements designed for this version, other versions work unless it gets changed.
+- Aider v0.54.0 - Launch commands/arguments are designed for this version, others work unless they change.

 ### USAGE:
 1. Even though My batches will detect the location of Python, I do notice that `aider` is unable to be used with python in `Program Files`, so do NOT install python for all users or `aider` will have issues.